Aspirin – The Controversy and 10 Best Natural Alternatives

 Print Friendly, PDF & Email

-Despite this proclamation, I continued to see many healthy patients in my private practice swallowing daily aspirin tablets on the recommendation of either their family doctors or specialists.
-All that it appears to have done for healthy people was to give them false hope or a religious experience.
+Despite this FDA proclamation, I continued to see many healthy patients in my private practice swallowing daily aspirin tablets on the recommendation of either their family doctors or specialist.
+Yet the only thing it appears to have done for healthy people was to give them false hope.

-At best, it provides a good placebo effect or a benefit in terms of some blood loss for those with high ferritin (iron) levels.
+At best, aspirin provides a good placebo effect or a benefit in terms of some blood loss for those with high ferritin (iron) levels.
+Aspirin promotes bleeding from the gastrointestinal tract.
 Another way of looking at recommending aspirin to healthy people is to see it as a religion without scientific evidence that backs it up.

 Proponents of daily aspirin use offer false hope for both the prevention and treatment of obesity, heart disease, stroke, cancer, tension headaches, arthritis, and seemingly every human discomfort.
 Yet according to the FDA, the science to support any of these claims is simply not there.